noflo/noflo.github.io/documentation/_posts/2013-07-12-async-components.md

 title: Async Components
 ---

 Asynchronous components process data and send output some time later.
-The outputs are sent in the order that they are processed, which might be a different than the order recieved.
-To keep track of the in/out data correspondance, outputs are sent with a group marked with the input data.
+The outputs are sent in the order that they are processed, which might be a different than the order received.
+To keep track of the in/out data correspondence, outputs are sent with a group marked with the input data.

 To make it easier to build asynchronous components, there is an `AsyncComponent` class to extend.
 The constructor's `super` method takes the keys of the primary in and out port that will be asynchronous. `doAsync` is then called with each input.